General information: all British nationals (accessible)

 -

-Crown service under the Scottish Administration
+crown service under the Scottish Administration

 -

-Crown service under the Welsh Assembly Government (from 6/11/2009)
+crown service under the Welsh Assembly Government (from 6/11/2009)

 The meaning of ‘Crown service under the government of a British overseas territory’ is not defined in the British Nationality Act 1981.
 In appropriate cases, confirmation that a person is or was in such services should be obtained from the government of the territory concerned.

 ‘Crown service under the government of a qualifying territory’ is not defined in the British Nationality Act 1981.
-However, it should be taken to mean Crown service under Her Majesty’s government in a qualifying territory.
+However, it should be taken to mean Crown service under His Majesty’s government in a qualifying territory.

 Because the system of administration in the British overseas territories is generally different from that in the United Kingdom, many who in this country would not be considered to be in Crown service may be in such service in a British overseas territory, such as police officers.